 Both of these guitars are an improved version of the FG800; while they do cost a bit more than the FG800, they are still in an affordable price range.

-For under $300, you can purchase yourself a high-quality guitar that will last with you for years to come; the only reason you’ll ever need to change out from this guitar is if you want to upgrade to a pro-quality guitar.
+For under $300 (For the latest prices and discounts, check here), you can purchase yourself a high-quality guitar that will last with you for years to come; the only reason you’ll ever need to change out from this guitar is if you want to upgrade to a pro-quality guitar.
 Both the FG820 and the FG830 sport a solid Sitka Spruce top.

 The FG820 has Eastern Mahogany sides and back.
 However, the FG830 has Rosewood installed on the sides and back.
 Rosewood is often favored more prominently among acoustic guitar players because it is amazing tone.